+What is it?
 Lemon curd is a smooth lemon creamy spread with a strong flavor: tart, tangy and sweet at the same time.
-Another name for it is Lemon Cheese.
 The traditional version is made with butter and eggs, lots of them.
-Not MY curd.
-I made mine vegan, free of eggs and dairy.
-And it came out wonderfully!
+Mine is made with coconut cream.

 Lemon Juice: to provide fresh lemon flavor.
 Squeezing lemons to get the fresh juice is awesome but if you need to buy bottled just be sure to choose organic lemon juice whose ingredients are only lemon, no additives.